Leucospermum formosum: Description

 The bract subtending the individual flower is pointy to pointed lance-shaped, enveloping the perianth at its foot, with the margins folded inwards, about 2 cm long and 8–10 mm wide, thickly covered in woolly hairs at its foot, with a regular row of equal length hairs along the edges and a tuft of tough straight hairs at the tip.
 The 4-merous perianth is about 5 cm and golden yellow in colour.
 The lower part, that remains merged when the flower is open, is about 1 cm long, somewhat compressed sideways, hairless at its foot and slightly powdery higher up.
 The middle part (or claws), are threat-shaped at their base but somewhat broadening higher up, with long hairs on the outer surface, all strongly curled back after the flower opens.
-The upper part (or limbs), which enclosed the pollen presenter in the bud, are very narrowly lance-shaped with a pointy tip, each about 7 mm long and 1 mm wide, set with many long soft hair, more of less forming a tuft at the tip.
+The upper part (or limbs), which enclosed the pollen presenter in the bud, are very narrowly lance-shaped with a pointy tip, each about 7 mm long and 1 mm wide, set with many long soft hair, more or less forming a tuft at the tip.
 From the centre of the perianth emerges a slender, tapering, initially pale yellow, later amber to bronze coloured style of 7–8 cm long, twisted clockwise near the tip.
 The thickened part at the tip of the style called pollen presenter is initially white, turning pink with age, narrowly cylinder-shaped with a pointy tip, about 7 mm long, knicked at its base, curved clockwise at about a right angle with the style, with the groove that functions as the stigma across the very tip.
 The ovary is subtended by four awl-shaped scales of about 3 mm long.